cortexproject/cortex/docs/guides/ingesters-with-wal.md

 Let's take an example of 4 ingesters.
 The migration would look something like this:

-1. Bring up a 1 stateful ingester `ingester-0` and wait till it's ready (accepting read and write requests).
+1. Bring up one stateful ingester `ingester-0` and wait till it's ready (accepting read and write requests).
 2. Scale down old ingester deployment to 3 and wait till the leaving ingester flushes all the data to chunk store.
 3. Once that ingester has disappeared from `kc get pods ...`, add another stateful ingester and wait till it's ready.
 This assures not transfer.
 Now you have `ingester-0 ingester-1`.
 4. Repeat step 2 to reduce remove another ingester from old deployment.